-- 20.2 Every competitor must display the names of the drivers and their national flag on the bodywork or on the outside of the cockpit.
+- 20.2 Every competitor must display the name of the driver and their national flag on the bodywork or on the outside of the cockpit.
 These must be clearly legible.
 (See Appendix 2) - 20.3 All cars and drivers must adhere to the Graphical Charter in Appendix 2 in terms of the decoration of the car, driver overalls, pit garage and team clothing, as well as any restrictions.
 Any infractions will be reported to the Stewards.